Frequently Asked Questions

 Dr. Reid Wilson of The Anxiety Disorders Treatment Center of Durham and Chapel Hill also offers Weekend Treatment Groups for OCD, social anxiety and panic disorder (the whole group experience occurs over one weekend) in North Carolina.

-*The other two residential facilities for OCD are the Obsessive Compulsive Disorder Institute (OCDI) at McLean Hospital in Boston and the Houston OCD Program in Houston, TX
+*The other two residential facilities for OCD are the Obsessive Compulsive Disorder Institute (OCDI) at McLean Hospital in Boston and the Houston OCD Program in Houston, TX.
+Alexian Brothers in Elk Grove Village, IL offers residential treatment for people with the dual diagnosis of OCD and/or anxiety and addictions.

 What if I need low-cost treatment?